-- 1. Remove the Drive Wheel Assembly described on page 123. - 2.
-Remove the Drive Wheel Motor described on page 125. - 3.
+- 1. Remove the Drive Wheel Assembly and attached Spindle Mount Weldment from the machine.
+(Refer to the Drive Wheel Assembly subsection above.) - 2.
+Remove the Drive Motor from the Drive Wheel Frame Weldment.
+(Refer to the Drive Wheel Motor subsection above.) - 3.
 Remove the three M6 x 14 Screws and flat washers holding the Steering Shaft Weldment to the Spindle Mount Weldment. - 4.
 Remove the chain from the sprocket on the Steering Shaft Weldment, then remove the Steering Shaft Weldment and attached parts from the Spindle Mount Weldment.